Harry Henderson (actor)

 Harry Henderson was an actor in theater and films in the United States.
-He made four films with the Colored Players Film Corporation.
-He was also cast in several Oscar Micheaux films and had a starring role in the film melodrama The Scar of Shame.
-He portrays a wealthy concert pianist in the film.
+He made four films with the Colored Players Film Corporation, and was also cast in several Oscar Micheaux films.
+Henderson had a starring role in the film melodrama The Scar of Shame, portraying a wealthy concert pianist in the film.
 He also had a lead role in the 1926 film The Prince of His Race.